gruns/undent/README.md

 # Undent

-Undent turns multiline strings in source code (which may be indented, have inserted newlines, etc) into their intended, beautiful, human-readable strings.
+Undent turns multiline source code strings -- which may be indented, bookended with whitespace, or contain newlines inserted to avoid long lines -- into beautiful, human-readable strings.

 To do this, `undent()`

   1. [Dedents](https://docs.python.org/3/library/textwrap.html#textwrap.dedent)
-     the string so common indentation added for source code formatting isn't unintentionally preserved.
+     the multiline string so common indentation added for source code formatting isn't unintentionally preserved.

   2. Strips preceeding and trailing whitespace, while preserving post-dedent indentation, so whitespace added for source code